BroadcomMFD/broadcom-product-scripts/endevor/Software-Bill-Of-Materials/README.md

 # Software Bill Of Materials

+The items in this folder support the blog [Adding SBOM Generation and Hash Validation to Endevor Package Ship Facility](https://medium.com/modern-mainframe/adding-sbom-generation-and-hash-validation-to-endevor-package-ship-facility-3183f5354212) .

 ## SBOM Shipping Approach

-- No manual steps are required.
+- Once installed, no manual steps are required.
 New steps are Automated and run under the Alt-ID
 - SBOM signed at HOST System
 - SBOM signature validation at Remote System.
 A signature verification failure will halt shipment delivery.
 - A hash-value comparison will halt shipment delivery if a discrepancy is found at the remote LPAR